Rae & equality award winners 24

 Outcome

-• Judges are looking for quantitative evidence of: (i) identifying and tackling ethnic health inequalities OR (ii) improvements in equality of opportunity for progression, such as an increase in ethnic minority staff at senior levels, specifically at board level
+• Judges are looking for quantitative evidence of: (i) identifying and tackling ethnic health inequalities OR (ii) improvements in workforce race equality including in relation to improving experience and opportunity

 • Describe how the initiative was implemented to achieve these results